WordPress/Advanced-administration-handbook/server/web-server.md

 }
 ```

-If you get an ‘unknown directive “fastcgi_cache_purge”‘ error check that your Nginx installation has fastcgi_cache_purge module.
+If you get an "unknown directive `fastcgi_cache_purge`" error check that your Nginx installation has `fastcgi_cache_purge` module.

 ### Better Performance for Static Files in Multisite

-By default, on a Multisite setup, a static file request brings php into picture i.e. ms-files.php file.
-You can get much better performance using Nginx Map{..} directive.
+By default, on a Multisite setup, a static file request brings PHP into picture i.e. `ms-files.php` file.
+You can get much better performance using Nginx `Map{...}` directive.

-In Nginx config for your site, above server{..} block, add a section as follows:
+In Nginx config for your site, above `server{...}` block, add a section as follows:

 ```
 map $http_host $blogid {